 These risk issues are not easily overcome, and traditional insurance options may not provide an adequate backstop against claims.
 As a result, healthcare executives are turning to enterprise risk management (ERM).
 ERM promises a greater ability to help reduce exposures, looking beyond traditional risks to include areas like data protection and strategic planning.

 ERM: What is it and how does it work?

 ERM is about understanding risks across an organization.
 It broadens the concept of risk and considers the ways those risks are interconnected in the organization, with insurance being one of many layers of protection rather than the primary one.

 For example, many healthcare facilities struggled to isolate highly infectious patients with COVID-19.
-This was a serious risk, especially in senior care facilities, where 100,000 people lost their lives between March and November 2020.1 This has led to facility administrators looking at improving construction and building best practices to minimize the chances of infections.
+This was a serious risk, especially in senior care facilities, where14,000 people lost their lives between March 2020 and February 2021.
+This has led to facility administrators looking at improving construction and building best practices to minimize the chances of infections.

 ERM helps healthcare administrators identify threats and opportunities related to the organization’s goals, assess them in terms of the likelihood and magnitude of impact, create a plan of response and monitor processes.
 ERM practices also help protect the business and its stakeholders, including boards of directors, executives, management and patients.

 At its base, ERM entails data gathering and analysis to support better understanding of the risks.
 In turn, this leads to:

 - Increased predictability in the cost of risk.